TheJamHutch/SdlSharp/README.md

 ---
 SdlSharpened: \
 SdlSharpened.App: A demonstration, using the SdlSharpened library to create a simple 2D, top-down, tile-based video game. \
-SdlSharpened.Tests: Unit tests using the XUnit testing framework. \
+SdlSharpened.Tests: Unit tests using the XUnit testing framework.

 Dependencies
 ---
-.NET Core
-SDL2
-SDL2-CS
+.NET Core, SDL2, SDL2-CS

 Install
 ---